 The student who successfully completes this course will be able to:

-7. Demonstrate the use of three-dimensional printed casts.
+- Demonstrate the mounting and use of the three-dimensional printed casts.

 - Explain what parameters are important for a clinically acceptable restoration.